Maximize your search engine performance with a regular clear-out of your old website content.

 But after the change of look, we also did a couple of additional things:

 - A Content Audit

 Both of the above things are geared at the same target: to increase the usefulness and relevance of our website.

 When we launch a new look, or add anything to this website (including this section, which used to be a “blog” but, owing to the increasing number of non-blog items (articles, tutorials, etc) posted here, we’ve renamed “Magazine”), we put it through a simple test: the Brand Lens test.
 Does the content help you to view us through our Brand Lens?

-Simply – and without revealing the specifics of our brand lens at this point in time – we are Yorkshire’s Digital Experts.
-The fact we are in Yorkshire, as I type, is a given: we’ve moved all the business here, and here we stay, so “Digital Experts” is really what we’re talking about.
+Simply – and without revealing the specifics of our brand lens at this point in time – we are WordPress and WooCommerce expert developers.

 So we completed an SEO review, which made sure content was sensibly located (hierarchically and from menus) and we made sure 404 and 301 redirection was working correctly.
 Then we carried out a content audit.

 Simply, this is a review of all content to see if it now fits with the brand lens.
 Businesses change.
 Brand lenses change.
 We are Digital Experts – so does that item posted 3 years ago still fit with that?
 No. Then you have two options:

 Review every item of your website with the above in mind.
 Yes.
 I mean everything, for WordPress website, that means you should audit:

 Anything in there that doesn’t quite fit with what you want your website to be, broadly speaking, “about” you should either edit or delete.
 And be ruthless.
 You’ll soon spot areas where you are weak, if you are truly objective during this process, and don’t worry about the time you spent creating this content!